 The preparation of condensed consolidated interim financial statements in accordance with IAS 34 requires Management to make certain critical accounting estimates.
 It also requires Management to exercise judgment in applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to these Interim Financial Statements, are disclosed in Note 4
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to these Interim Financial Statements, are disclosed in Note 4.

 These Interim Financial Statements have been prepared on the basis of principles applicable to a going concern which assumes the Company will continue to meet its obligations and discharge its liabilities for the foreseeable future.
 The Company is in the exploration stage and, as is common with many exploration companies, raises funds in the equity market to conduct its activities.
-The Company has incurred losses in the current and prior periods, with a net loss of \$2,487,588 during the three month period ended March 31, 2015 and an accumulated deficit of \$142,258,765 at March 31, 2015.
-In addition to using funds currently on hand, proceeds from the royalty purchasing agreement entered into on January 27, 2015 (see Note 8) will be used to fund operations for the next twelve months.
-Based on the Company's current estimate of planned expenditures and funds on hand at March 31, 2015, which includes the initial \$3M drawn on the royalty financing in January 2015, the Company can fund operations until approximately September 2015.
-The additional \$5M standby facility, if drawn, would enable the Company to fund operations until approximately November 2016.
-In order to fund operations beyond October 2016, the Company must raise additional debt and equity capital.
+The Company has incurred losses in the current and prior periods, with a net loss of \$1,790,048 and \$4,277,636 during the three and six month periods ended June 30, 2015 and an accumulated deficit of \$144,048,813 at June 30, 2015.
+In addition to using funds currently on hand, proceeds from the non-brokered private placement which closed on July 21, 2015 (see Note 19) will be used to fund operations for the next twelve months.
+Based on the Company's current estimate of planned expenditures and funds on hand at June 30, 2015, which includes the initial \$3 million ("M") drawn on the royalty financing in January 2015, as well as adding the \$5M proceeds of the private placement, the Company can fund operations until approximately September 2016.
+At such point, and until January 27, 2017, the additional \$5M standby facility can be drawn by the Company to fund continuing operations.
+In order to fund operations beyond this time, the Company must raise additional debt and equity capital.
 Given the continuation of weak investor sentiment and capital market conditions of the gold sector, there exists a material uncertainty as to the Company's ability to raise additional funds on favourable terms.